SHARCSHARC

 Approximate ranges assume standard ignore patterns and the current tiered chunking strategy.
 Initial indexing is one-time; maintenance usually tracks changed files only.

-RepositoryApproximate sizeInitial embedding tokensTypical maintenance tokens
+RepositoryApproximate sizeInitial index tokensTypical monthly tokens

 expressjs/express25k-40k LoC~0.2M-0.6M~10k-60k / month